 Instead, state your case and let it go.
 Numerous times, weeks or months later, people will tell me what I told them.
 It’s tempting to say, “I told you that.”
 Don’t do it.
 Instead, thank them for that great information.
 You’ve just created and encouraged a new source of information.

 We, humans, are a funny bunch.
 One of our many biases is we remember the information, but forget the source.
 You remember how to tie your shoe laces, but do you remember who taught you?

-This is the second of a three-part series.
-Stay tuned for Part 3.
+This is the second of a three-part series that continues with Part 3.
 Click here for Part 1 if you haven’t already read it.
 Categories are in alphabetical order, so it doesn’t matter in which order you read them.